 I’d love it if you could add it to your Ravelry favs and help others find it by sharing on social media, pinning etc.

 Pattern uses US crochet terminology with UK shown in brackets in the list of abbreviations.

-Beginner.
+Easy/Advanced beginner.
 You will need knowledge of how to do the basic stitches of chain, half double crochet and also how to change colour.

 Just to let you know this post contains adverts and affiliate links, if you click or purchase anything via these links I might earn a small commission, at no extra cost to you.
 If you’d like to help support my blog please consider purchasing supplies through my links.
 You may read my full disclosure here if you’d like to know more.

 If you follow me, you’ll know I always try to use an eco-friendly yarn whenever I can, so I used mainly King Cole Big Value Recycled Aran, sadly now discontinued.
 For subsequent rainbows I used up scraps and the absolutely lovely recycled cotton blend Hoooked Soft Cotton.
 I highly recommend it for the gorgeous bright colours at a very affordable price.

 This is an ideal project for using up scraps.
 You only need a tiny amount for the first few colours.